openstack-archive/murano-apps/Docker/Kubernetes/README.rst

 `scaleGatewaysUp()`
     Decrease the number of gateways by one (`$.gatewayCount` up to 1) and call `.deploy()`.
     Can be used as an Action.

-`exportConfig()`
-    Return current configuration as an `application.tar.gz` file.
-    For each Pod and Service configured `/opt/bin/kubectl create -f` is called, storing the results in a shell script.
-    Can be used as an Action.

 KubernetesNode